 - Joint Venture Accounting

-Two or more parties may come together for the purpose of a achieving a specific goal/economic objective, by forming a joint venture (JV).
-Joint venture entities may assume different forms and structures, such as jointly controlled operations, jointly controlled assets and jointly controlled entities.
-The accounting department need to support the JVs accordingly.
-They may do this by either maintaining separate set of books or by not maintaining separate set of books.
+Two or more parties may come together for the purpose of achieving a specific goal/economic objective, by forming a joint venture (JV).
+Joint venture entities may assume different forms and structures, such as jointly controlled operations, jointly controlled assets, and jointly controlled entities.
+The accounting department needs to support the JVs accordingly.
+They may do this by either maintaining a separate set of books or by not maintaining a separate set of books.

 - Merger Accounting